logdna/semantic-release-config-logdna/README.md

   * Includes links to commit sha
   * Organizes changes by type
 * Commits standardized `release` commit back upstream
+* Attaches any build artifacts placed in `./dist` to the release

 ### Commit Types